 Katie now begins to answer the question that everyone wants to know – ‘Where did you find the courage?’
 She shares the key steps and support that led to her emotional recovery and acknowledges the pain we have all felt at times, whether suffering a breakup, life change or more serious trauma.
 Drawing on her own experiences and letters from other survivors, Katie shows with spectacular compassion that we can all find the strength within to carry on.

-At this time of year most of us have resolutions, hopes and dreams at the forefront of our minds and with ‘Things Get Better’ I feel you will be inspired.
+At this time of year most of us have resolutions.
+With hopes and dreams at the forefront of our minds and with ‘Things Get Better’ I know you will be inspired.

 Described as a self help book, Katie takes us step by step through the stages of dealing with the issues you face.

-Katie is an amazingly strong and inspirational person, and I suggest that even if you feel life is great at the moment you buy a copy of this book, because it will make you appreciate all the good that surrounds you a little bit more.
+Katie is an amazingly strong and inspirational person.
+And I suggest that even if you feel life is great at the moment you buy a copy of this book.
+It will make you appreciate all the good that surrounds you a little bit more.

 And if you are feeling low and think there is no place to go, please remember you aren’t alone ‘Things Get Better’